ReeceGoding/Frustration-One-Year-With-R/README.md

 -   The built-in vectors `letters` and `LETTERS` come in handy surprisingly often.
 You’ll see me use them a lot.
 -   The base library surprises me from time to time.
-It’s always worth putting what you want in to a search engine: Sometimes, you’ll find it.
+It’s always worth putting what you want in to a search engine; Sometimes, you’ll find it.
 My most recent surprises were `findInterval()` and `cut()`.
 -   The `na.print` argument to `print()`, trivial as it is, can be a thing of beauty.